Doctors Note Logo

 Mild Cognitive Impairment is more than occasional forgetfulness.
 It involves measurable cognitive decline that is noticeable but does not significantly interfere with daily independence.

-If memory issues are progressing or you're noticing consistent patterns of decline, you can take a free AI-powered assessment for Mild Cognitive Impairment to help determine whether your symptoms warrant further medical evaluation.
+If memory issues are progressing or you're noticing consistent patterns of decline, it's important to understand what might be causing your symptoms.
+You can check your symptoms with a free AI-powered assessment to help identify possible conditions and determine whether your cognitive changes warrant further medical evaluation.

 When to See a Doctor Immediately